sinesc/radiant-rs/README.md

 ## Linux

-On Linux the font loader depends on servo-fontconfig-sys which may require manual installation of cmake, freetype6, expat and fontconfig e.g.
+The font loader depends on servo-fontconfig-sys which may require manual installation of cmake, freetype6, expat and fontconfig e.g.

 `sudo apt install cmake libfreetype6-dev libexpat-dev libfontconfig1`

 ## Windows

-Should just work.
+Untested.